ursinus-cs477-f2023/Modules/_pages/VectorModule/Video4.md

 ---

 <p>
-Please watch the videos below, and click the <code>Next</code> button to continue when you're finished.
+Watch the videos below, and click the <code>Next</code> button to continue when you're finished.
 </p>

 <p>